-EASA Visit Report A (U.S. LOCATED EASA PART-145 APPROVED MAINTE
+EASA Visit Report AMO (U.S. LOCATED EASA PART-145 APPROVED MAINTENANCE ORGANIZATION)

 General Information

 NAME OF ORGANIZATION: DETAILS VISIT DATE:

 AMO/REPAIR STATION NO.: EASA FAA

-STATUS AND REFERENCE OF ORGANIZATION EXPO SITION/MANUAL:
+STATUS AND REFERENCE OF ORGANIZATION N EXPOSITION/MANUAL:

-SENIOR PERSON(S) SEEN (NAMES & POSITIONS):
+SENIOR PERSON(S) SEEN (NAMES & POSITION DNS):

 FAA PMI/PAI:

-SIZE OF ORGANIZATION AND DESCRIPTION OF ACTI IVITIES:
+SIZE OF ORGANIZATION AND DESCRIPTION (OF ACTIVITIES:

 DEPARTMENTS/SYSTEMS/ACTIVITIES SEEN:

-Comp liance with Special Conditions and MAG ( N/R ) = applicable but not reviewed; ( N/A ) not applicable; ( $\boxtimes$ ) = In compliance; ( x ) = if not in compliance, put consecutive numbering in the box and make finding in resection. elevant 1.
+Compl iance with Special Conditions and MAG (N/R) = applicable but not reviewed; (N/A) not applicable; (\square) = In compliance; (x) = if not in compliance, put consecutive numbering in the box and make finding in resection. elevant 1.
 Repair Station Holds valid FAA Repair Station Certificate and can demonstrate a need for EASA approval.
-2. The EASA Part-145 certifications do not exceed the scope and rating of the FAA Part 145 certificate.
-3. Repair Station has appropriate Covered Hangers for Base Maintenance of Aircraft.
-4. EASA and FAA allowed access to Repair Station to inspect for continued compliance with 14 CFR part 145 and Special Conditions.
-5. Repair Station accepts that investigation and enforcement action may be taken by EASA.
-6. The Repair Station cooperates with any EASA investigation or enforcement. oplement to the Repair Station Manual needs to include the following elements: that the AMO is applying the procedures correctly.)
-7. Statement of Accountable Manager.
-8. Detailed procedures for the operation of an independent QAS, including oversight of all multiple facilities and line stations.
-9. Procedures for the release or approval for return to service that meet the requirements of EASA Part-145.A.50 for aircraft and the use of the FAA Form 8130-3 for aircraft components, and any other information required by the owner or operator as appropriate.
-10. For airframe/aircraft rated facilities, procedures to ensure that the certificate of airworthiness and the Airworthiness Review certificate are valid prior to the issue of a release to service document.
+2. Repair Station has appropriate Covered Hangers for Base Maintenance of Aircraft.
+3. EASA and FAA allowed access to Repair Station to inspect for continued compliance with 14 CFR part 145 and Special Conditions.
+4. Repair Station accepts that investigation and enforcement action may be taken by EASA.
+5. The Repair Station cooperates with any EASA investigation or enforcement. plement to the Repair Station Manual needs to include the following elements: nat the AMO is applying the procedures correctly.)
+6. Statement of Accountable Manager.
+7. Detailed procedures for the operation of an independent QAS, including oversight of all multiple facilities and line stations.
+8. Procedures for the release or approval for return to service that meet the requirements of EASA Part-145.A.50 for aircraft and the use of the FAA Form 8130-3 for aircraft components, and any other information required by the owner or operator as appropriate.
+9. For airframe/aircraft rated facilities, procedures to ensure that the certificate of airworthiness and the Airworthiness Review certificate are valid prior to the issue of a release to service document.
+10. Procedures to ensure that adequate hangar space is available for base maintenance activities, as required, that meet the requirements of EASA Part-145.A.25.
 11. Procedures to ensure that repairs and modifications as defined by EASA requirements are accomplished in accordance with data approved by EASA.
-12. A procedure for the repair station to ensure that the FAA-approved initial and recurrent training program and any revision thereto includes human factors training.
-13. Procedures for reporting unairworthy conditions as required by EASA Part-145.A.60 on civil aeronautical products to the EASA, aircraft design organization, and the customer or operator.
-14. Procedures to ensure completeness of, and compliance with, the customer or operator work order or contract including notified EASA airworthiness directives and other notified mandatory instructions.
-15. Procedures to ensure that all additional locations and all line stations are covered by the EASA supplement.
-16. The repair station must specify the items to be contracted and have procedures in place to ensure that contractors meet the terms of EASA Special Conditions that is, using an EASA-approved Part-145 organization or, if using an organization which does not hold an EASA Part-145 approval, the repair station returning the product to service is responsible for ensuring its airworthiness.
+12. Procedures to ensure that work away from fixed locations (as authorized under OpSpec D100) are covering EASA customers.
+13. A procedure for the repair station to ensure that the FAA-approved initial and recurrent training program and any revision thereto includes human factors training.
+14. Procedures for reporting unairworthy conditions as required by EASA Part-145.A.60 on civil aeronautical products to the EASA, aircraft design organization, and the customer or operator.

+15. Procedures to ensure completeness of, and compliance with, the customer or operator work order or contract including notified EASA airworthiness directives and other notified mandatory instructions.
+16. Procedures to ensure that all additional locations and all line stations are covered by the EASA supplement.
+17. The repair station must specify the items to be contracted and have procedures in place to ensure that contractors meet the terms of EASA Special Conditions that is, using an EASA-approved Part-145 organization or, if using an organization which does not hold an EASA Part-145 approval, the repair station returning the product to service is responsible for ensuring its airworthiness.

 Findings Debriefed to the Organization; Findings Raised Formally by EASA

 Non-compliance with special conditions/MAG Reference to MAG /Special Condition

-Findings to be raised with the equivalent Part 14 5 paragraph Reference to Part 145
+Findings to be raised with the equivalent Part 145 paragraph Reference to Part 145

 Signatures Date of Signatures:

-SIS TEAM ( EASA/AA) Regional Coordinator
+SIS TEAM (EASA/AA) Regional Coordinator

 Name: Name:

 Signature: Signature:

 Name:

 Signature:

-AA regional coordinators of the constitute agents raised in this report
+NOTE: Signature by FAA regional coordinators only means they have read the report.
+It does not constitute agreement with findings and comments raised in this report